 How to evaluate dividend stocks?

-Now that we have covered the basics of dividend investing, let’s take a look at the key metrics required to evaluate these companies.
+Now that you know what our top Canadian dividend stocks are, let’s take a look at the key metrics required to evaluate these companies.
 You need to understand which dividend-paying company to buy and hold over the long-term.
-The below financial metrics will help the investor understand if a company is worth investing in or not, as well as identify potential red flags.
+The below financial metrics will help you understand if a company is worth investing in or not, as well as identify potential red flags.

 While a higher dividend yield is always attractive you need to understand that it is inversely related to the stock price.
 For example, if the stock price of the company falls by 25% to $75 its dividend yield will increase to 6.7%.